 - Roots are growing through the bottom drainage holes

-- Roots are pushing plant up and out of container
+- Roots are pushing the plant up and out of the container

-- Soil dries out extremely quickly or has pulled away from the container sides and become hard
+- Soil dries out very quickly or has pulled away from the container sides and become hard

 - Plant grows more slowly than usual